PROJECT STATEMENT

 Conceptual map built as a reference for the trip

-UPDATED VERSION OF THE TROLLEY (V3 _ June 2026)
+UPDATING THE TROLLEY (V3 _ June 2026)

-This new version of the trolley can be packed into two suitcases despite its bulky appearance.
+This new version of the trolley will be packed into two suitcases despite its bulky appearance.
 It features a new foldable solar panel system composed of two panels, both detachable and rotating around a pivot under the deck, allowing adjustment based on the sun's direction.

 The solar panel frame is also detachable at both the front and back and supported by a foldable structure made from walking sticks.
 When disassembled, the components collapse into a compact square.
 The electricity generated travels through cables beneath the frame directly to the motor.